HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/tugboats.md

 # Cabin

-The Cabin can be acessed through a [Door](/obstacles/doors) in the center of the boat.
+The Cabin can be accessed through a [Door](/obstacles/doors) in the center of the boat.

 All tugboat cabins contain one [Tugboat Control Panel](/obstacles/tugboat_control_panel), one [Office Chair](/obstacles/office_chair), one [Large Drawer](/obstacles/drawers) and one [Life Preserver](/obstacles/life_preserver).
 Additionally, White Tugboats contain a [Gun Case](/obstacles/gun_case) and Red Tugboats contain a [Lux Crate](/obstacles/lux_crate) inside the cabin.
 The Lux Crate drops a guranteed [CZ-600](/weapons/guns/cz600) and a scope.